codenewbies/ruby-monday/README.md

+REBASE ME!

+All your re-Bass are belong to us

+Ace of re_base

 # Welcome to the Ruby Monday Project!
 This is the project for the CodeNewbie Ruby Monday group.
 You can join the group [here](https://codenewbie.typeform.com/to/uwsWlZ).
 To get started, read the following, and if you get stuck, reach out to [INSERT NAME] the host.